 - Establish diagnosis, develop a treatment plan and evaluate treatment outcomes

-- Integrate a broad knowledge base of disease process and treatment, and spiritual and cultural diversity needs to enhance education to patients and families
+- Integrate a broad knowledge base of disease process and treatment, along with recognition of spiritual and cultural diversity needs, to enhance education to patients and families

 - Develop effective communication and presentation skills